 Property deposit amount

 There are no laws setting the amount of deposit for a property sale.
-The deposit is usually:
+The deposit is usually 10 per cent of the purchase price and

 The buyer may pay the full deposit or a part deposit, with the remainder paid by a date specified in the contract of sale.

 If a property is under offer from a potential buyer this does not prohibit other potential buyers making an offer or viewing the property.
-A property remains on the market until both the vendor and purchaser agree and sign a contract of sale.
+A property remains on the market until both you and the buyer agree on price and sign a contract of sale.

 If the contract conditions are not met, then the deposit is refundable.